-It is a land of dramatic hillsides and cliffs meeting the sea, a narrow winding highway (often closed for rockslides, or undriveable due to thick fog), an untamed wilderness.
-As the rugged and raw threshold of a continent, where earth meets sea and sky, for all of its wildness and scenic beauty, I should love it—and I do, but for the fact that it is simply overrun with tourists, especially in the summer.
+It is a land of dramatic hillsides and cliffs meeting the sea, a narrow winding highway (often closed for rockslides, or un-navigable due to thick fog), and an untamed wilderness.
+As the rugged and raw threshold of a continent, where earth greets sea and sky, for all of its wildness and scenic beauty, I should love it—and I do, but for the fact that it is simply overrun with tourists, especially in the summer.

 I find myself residing on the northern edge of this deeply alluring region that whispers to my soul continuously, yet I resist its magic for months at a time because of the people, most of them loud and boisterous urban dwellers.

-I endeavor to build my life around soulful rituals, things, and actions that nourish me daily on a deep level—greeting the dawn barefoot, movement and breath, a home that feels like a sanctuary, making beautiful fresh food, quiet evenings.
+My lie is constructed around soulful rituals, artisan things, and practices that nourish me daily on a deep level: greeting the dawn barefoot, movement and breath, a home that feels like a sanctuary, making beautiful fresh food, quiet evenings by candlelight.
 Yet my wild soul still needs to immerse itself in non-domesticated nature.
 Regularly.
-For me, it’s like plunging into a pool on a hot summer day—suddenly everything is good again, all the heat and irritation washed away.
+For me, it’s like plunging into a pool on a hot summer day—suddenly everything is good again, all the heat, sweat, and irritation washed away.

 I know from the restlessness in my core, the growing sense of irritability and overwhelm, that what I really need is to pull the plug and disappear into a redwood canyon for awhile.
 (This being more practical than running off to New Mexico to wander a sage-strewn mesa at the foot of Taos Mountain.)
 Disconnect to reconnect.

 While it’s true that it won’t be solitude, even a brief escape into nature will still feed my soul.
-I stash a few essentials in my small Osprey daypack—water bottle, Pink Lady apple, raw almonds, my little black journal and fountain pen, a grey soft-shell—and slip on my Keen sandals.
+I stash a few essentials in my small Osprey daypack—water bottle, Pink Lady apple, raw almonds, my little black journal and fountain pen, a grey soft-shell—and step into Keen hiking sandals.
 Grabbing my battered walking hat, I head out.
 My mate is working in Hawaii, and I’m leaving the dogs at home; ignoring their downcast, plaintive expressions that I am going on an adventure without them.
-I love my boys but being with them changes everything.
+I love my boys but being with them on a walk changes everything.
 Today is solo time, not a family outing.

 It’s early enough that I find parking close to the trailhead, an encouraging sign, and stepping through the gate, all seems quiet and uncrowded.
 Already there is a quickening in my core, a bubbling up of energy and excitement, and a little grin on my face.
 Oh yes, I needed this.

-The morning is bright and warm, a clear blue sky singing overhead, and as I walk toward the mouth of the coastal canyon, the briny scent and surging voice of the sea quickly fades.
+The morning shines bright and warm, a clear blue sky singing overhead, and as I walk toward the mouth of the coastal canyon, the briny scent and surging voice of the sea quickly fades.
 Instead I am enfolded by the vaguely sage-like scent of chaparral and late summer brush.
 Red leaves of poison oak are stitched amid the landscape, easier to spot this time of year than in its green stage, adding a dramatic element of color.
-My eye is also drawn by the errant golden poppy here and there, a few fading wildflowers, even the odd morning glory blossom on a creeping vine.
+My eye is also drawn here and there by the errant golden poppy, a few fading wildflowers, even the odd Morning Glory blossom on a creeping vine.

 I know that just ahead there is a small stream crossing, but even before I reach the cluster of leafy trees or see the water, I smell it—a cool, faintly sweet scent in the air.
 It’s surprising to me that the creek still flows in early September, especially when there seems to be virtually no water elsewhere in the land.
 Unbidden, a tender, strong gladness rises up in my heart, knowing that the wild ones—cougar, deer, bobcat, coyote, fox, badger—can find a drink here in this long, dry season.

 They are in trouble, these winged alchemists of nature, fighting not only the varroa mite but being poisoned across the globe by the neonicotinoids being bred into GMO crops.
-Offering them a silent blessing of thanks, a prayer for their survival, I move on.
+Offering them a silent blessing of thanks on the stream bank, a prayer for their survival, I move on.

 It’s a wild soul morning, the very best sort.
 Already the cranky curmudgeon of me feels far away, left behind at the intersection of Rio Road and Highway 1, the last stop when heading south out of town into Big Sur.

-So often I ask in this journal, to what will we give the gift of our attention?
+So often I query in this weekly column, to what will we give the gift of our attention?
 And yet, a recent reading of the ever remarkable Mary Oliver has reminded me, “Attention without feeling… is only a report.
 An openness — an empathy — [is] necessary if the attention [is] to matter.”

-Carrying the words of Mary Oliver in my heart (as I do everywhere I go), my task on this wild soul morning is not simply to be outdoors in nature, good as that is; nor is it just to be quiet and observe what presents itself.
+Carrying her words in my heart (as I do everywhere I go, having memorized several of her poems), my task on this wild soul morning is not simply to be outdoors in nature, good as that is; nor is it just to be quiet and observe what presents itself.
 Rather I am here to feel—deeply—and to sense myself interwoven once more with the soul and song of the world.